-Jay has extensive experience with qualified and non-qualified employee benefit plans.
+Jay has extensive experience with qualified and non-qualified employee benefit plans as well as executive compensation.
 He represents clients before the IRS, the Department of Labor, and the Pension Benefit Guaranty Corporation.
-He has extensive experience handling the employee benefits aspects of mergers and acquisitions, the fiduciary issues pertaining to plan assets, and other commercial transactions.
+He has extensive experience handling retirement plans (401(k), profit sharing, 403(b), and defined benefit pension plans) and the employee benefits aspects of mergers and acquisitions, the fiduciary issues pertaining to plan assets, and other commercial transactions.
 Jay is equally experienced in handling the unique employee benefit requirements of non-profits and educational institutions.
 In addition, he has designed, drafted, and implemented all types of executive compensation arrangements, including deferred compensation plans, top hat plans, SERPS, and equity-based compensation plans.
 Jay advises clients on a regular basis regarding welfare benefit programs, including retiree medical benefits, self-insured programs, and cafeteria plans, to comply with the changing law in this area and to protect the client from unwanted claims and expenses.
+Additionally, he regularly advises clients on Sections 409A and 280G of the Internal Revenue Code.
 He also counsels in connection with retiree medical benefits issues and the resolution of disputed claims for welfare and retirement plan benefits.

 Jay is also a fellow in the American College of Employee Benefits Counsel and is consistently recognized as a Super Lawyer by his peers.